Ordering and Aligning Objects

 Note: These commands work only when you select more than two objects.

-Resizing Objects to Anchor Object
+Resizing Objects to Anchor Objects

-If you have multiple objects that you want to size equally, use the following Alignment options:
+If you have multiple objects that you want to size equally, use the following alignment options: